You are here

 EA-IRS awards are based on nominations of admitted graduate students by Ohio State graduate programs to their respective Colleges.

-Students must be new recruits who meet all the eligibility criteria described for the EA-F (see EAF, Nomination and Eligibility) except that the minimum required cGPA is a 3.5 for the EA-IRS in their most recently completed degree program.
+Students must be new recruits who meet all the eligibility criteria described for the EA-F (Section 3.2) except that the minimum required cGPA is a 3.5 for the EA-IRS in their most recently completed degree program.

 These students would be selected by the Colleges and approved by the Graduate School as is currently done for the CAF.